Archway tube station: Crossover and siding

 Northbound platform looking north.
 The small width of the platform together with the southbound one reflect the station's former role as a terminus.

 When the original section of the Northern Line from Charing Cross to Golders Green and Archway (then Highgate) was opened in 1907, the terminus at Archway was provided with a scissors crossover just south of the station and the running lines beyond the north end of the platforms continued as separate dead-end sidings.
 When the line was extended to Highgate and East Finchley in 1939, the 'northbound' siding was extended as the northbound road while the 'southbound' siding was retained as a dead-end siding, extended at the north end with the new southbound line from Highgate joining it just before the southbound platform and a new connection from the northbound line to the siding, thus turning the old 'southbound' siding into a central reversing siding.
 The crossover south of the station was subsequently converted to a single trailing crossover but was decommissioned on 15 October 1967, when Archway was converted to programme-machine control from Cobourg Street.
 The signal box closed on 25 June 1961 when Archway became remote-controlled.

 The enlarged crossover tunnel remains although cable runs extend down its centre between the two tracks for most of its length.
 The layout of the platforms and the underground passenger areas still reflect the station's former role as a terminus.

 Services

-Archway station is on the High Barnet branch of the Northern line between Highgate to the north and Tufnell Park to the south.
+Archway station is on the High Barnet branch of the Northern line in London fare zones 2 and 3.
+It is between Highgate to the north and Tufnell Park to the south.
 Trains generally operate between Morden or Battersea Power Station to High Barnet or Mill Hill East via the Charing Cross or the Bank branch.
 Occasionally and during disruptions or engineering works, trains can terminate at Archway.
 Train frequencies vary throughout the day, but generally operate every 3–7 minutes between 05:58 and 00:19 in both directions.